Greetings from Wellington! It’s been a while, dear reader, I hope you’re still there.

 Kūmara hash with goat’s cheese and fried eggs

-- Preheat the oven to 220°C/430°F. Peel and slice the onion into wedges.
-Pour a little olive oil into a frying pan and once hot add the onion.
+- Preheat the oven to 220°C/200°C fan/430°F. Peel and slice the onion into wedges.
+Pour 1 tbsp olive oil into a frying pan and once hot add the onion.
 Toss in the hot oil for five minutes then lower the heat and leave to sizzle gently.
 Keep checking on them regularly as you don’t want them to darken.

 - Peel all the root vegetables, leaving the beetroot until last as it will stain your hands pink.
 Chop everything into bite-sized dice.
-Put the beetroot and carrots in a separate tray and toss with olive oil, salt, pepper and sprigs of thyme.
-Slide it into the oven and roast for 10-15 minutes before you add the rest of the vegetables.
+Put the beetroot and carrots in a tray and toss with olive oil, salt, pepper and sprigs of thyme.
+Slide it into the oven and roast for 10-15 minutes before you add the sweet potato.

 - Meanwhile, make the gremolata.
-Finely chop the parsley leaves and put in a bowl with half the lemon zest and a good glug of olive oil.
+Finely chop the parsley leaves and put in a bowl with half the lemon zest and 2 tbsp of olive oil.
 Season with salt and taste.
-Gradually add more lemon and oil until you reach the flavour and consistency you wish.
+Gradually add more lemon zest and oil until you reach the flavour and consistency you wish.
 I like mine with lots of lemon and only a little oil.